Customer Onboarding: 19 Amazing Ideas to Better Onboard Customers

 • Reduced churn

 Churn is the percentage of customers who stop using your product or service within a certain period.
-If a customer feels like they’ve missed out on something or didn’t get the most value out of your product, they’re more likely to churn.
-But if they feel like they were guided through the product’s features and given some helpful tips on using it, they’re more likely to be satisfied with their experience and less likely to churn.
+Customers who feel they’ve missed out on something or didn’t get the most value from your product are likelier to churn.
+But if they feel like they were guided through the product’s features and given some helpful tips, they’re more likely to be satisfied with their experience and less likely to churn.

 • Reduced customer inquiries

-When a customer is well-onboarded, it means that they have been introduced to your product in a way that makes them feel comfortable and confident using it.
-They understand how your product works, and what its key features are.
-As a result, they’re less likely to need support from customer service because they can solve most of their problems on their own.
+When a customer is well-onboarded, they have been introduced to your product in a way that makes them feel comfortable and confident using it.
+They understand how your product works and what its key features are.
+As a result, they’re less likely to need support from customer service because they can solve most of their problems independently.

-On the other hand, if a customer is poorly-onboarded, it means that they weren’t given the proper tools or information to use your product effectively.
-Poor customer onboarding can lead to frustration and confusion, resulting in more customer inquiries.
+On the other hand, if a customer is poorly onboarded, they aren’t given the proper tools or information to use your product effectively.
+Poor customer onboarding program can lead to frustration and confusion, resulting in more customer inquiries.
 Effective customer onboarding reduces customer inquiry because it helps customers become self-sufficient users of your product.

 19 Best Ways to Onboard a Customer

 More and more organizations are waking up to the benefits of a good customer onboarding process, with an increasing number introducing initiatives to better engage with their customers.
-It’s important to help them feel like they’re part of something and not just a nameless face.
+It’s important to know some business tips and help them feel like they’re part of something, not just a nameless face.

 1. Make sure you understand the customer’s needs.